MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

 ---
 # How to Configure the Backup BizTalk Server Job
 This topic lists the steps necessary to configure the Backup BizTalk Server job.

+**Backup BizTalk Server (BizTalkMgmtDb)** job consists of four steps:
+-   Step 1 – **Set Compression Option** – Enable or disable compression during backup.

+-   Step 2 – **BackupFull** – Performs full database backups of the BizTalk Server databases.

+-   Step 3 – **MarkAndBackUpLog** – Backs up the BizTalk Server database logs.

+-   Step 4 – **Clear Backup History** – Specifies for how long the backup history is kept.

- You must configure the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job before you can back up [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
+By default, the following BizTalk jobs aren’t configured and enabled upon installation.
+So, you must configure the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job before you can back up.
 To configure the backup, you need to perform most or all of the following tasks:

 -   Edit the SQL Server Agent **Backup BizTalk Server (BizTalkMgmtDb)** job to identify the primary and destination SQL Servers and other backup options.